MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 Here's what Contoso admins prepare on-premises:

 - An account on the vCenter server or vSphere ESXi host, to automate VM discovery.
-- On-premises VM settings, so that Contoso can connect to the replicated Azure VM after failover.
+- On-premises VM settings, so that Contoso can connect to the replicated Azure VM after migration.

 ### Prepare an account for automatic discovery

 Azure Migrate needs access to VMware servers to:

 - Automatically discover VMs.
-- Orchestrate replication, failover, and failback.
+- Orchestrate replication and migration.
 - At least a read-only account is required.
 You need an account that can run operations such as creating and removing disks, and turning on VMs.

 Contoso admins set up the account as follows: